-In the case of court proceedings, cases are resolved by a judge.
+Product liability cases are resolved by a judge.

 4.2 What is the standard of proof applied by the court?
 Does the court have to be satisfied of a fact "on the balance of probabilities" (i.e. more likely than not), "beyond all reasonable doubt" or to a different or more flexible standard?